for future use cases by Adobe customers and internal teams

 Sr. Evangelist, Adobe@Adobe

-For TechSummit 2019, what the team created made a big splash—an interactive, fully connected set of personalized experiences spanning a mobile app, kiosks, location-aware screens, and an augmented reality app.
+For TechSummit 2019, what the team created made a big splash—an interactive, fully connected set of personalised experiences spanning a mobile app, kiosks, location-aware screens and an augmented reality app.
 At the core of these experiences is a real-time, comprehensive customer profile powered by Adobe Experience Platform.